jbloomlab/dms_tools/_sources/dms_correlate.txt

 Overview
 -------------
 ``dms_correlate`` is a program included with the `dms_tools`_ package.
-It computes the correlations between pairs of preferences or differential preferences.
+It computes the correlations between pairs of preferences, differential preferences, or differential selections.

 After you install `dms_tools`_, this program will be available to run at the command line.